-Have you ever worked hard at making the perfect double crust fruit pie with the most perfect fluted edges and then felt like something was missing when you put it in the oven, and later felt disappointed when you pulled the pie out of the oven and looked at a dry and dull looking pie crust?
+Have you ever worked hard at making the perfect double crust fruit pie with the most perfect fluted edges only to feel disappointed when you pulled the pie out of the oven and looked at a dry and dull-looking pie crust?
 Have you ever wondered what some people do to end up with a glistening glossy pie crust?
-Well the answer is in the pie wash.
+Well, the answer is in the pie wash.
 A pie wash is a wash that is thinly brushed on the top pie crust right before it goes into the oven.
-There are a few different wash options, depending on the look you desire.
-Most but not all pie washes contain egg or cream.
-In the pictures below, I have illustrated a few of the most common pastry crust washes.
+There are several pie wash options, depending on the look you desire and I’ll show you below, the different options!

-These pastry forms are baked using the following washes:
+The pastry forms above are baked using the following washes:

-- The top right pastry form was not brushed with anything.
-It is dull looking and hardly browned.
+- Plain: The bottom middle pastry form was not brushed with anything.
+As you can see it is rather dull looking and barely browned.

 The only thing missing on all of these is sugar…which I will show you in a minute.

 To brush a pie crust, you need a soft natural bristled pastry brush, and you need to thoroughly wash the brush under hot soapy water after using it, to prevent the raw egg from drying on the bristles of the brush.

 When brushing on a wash, you need to make sure that the wash is thin and smooth, not too thick.

 The only time you want to add sugar to a pie wash is if you’re making non-savory pies.
 This includes all types of sweet dessert pies.
 Again, there are several options.
 Pick the one that suits you!
 Below are a few different options and what they look like when adding granulated or turbinado sugar.